mnr/writing-wip/dimensions_living_book/howIgotHere.md

 Janell is downstairs with Greta.
 They are participating in *Drum Fit*, an exercise class requiring a chair, drum sticks, and a stability ball.
 Jenny (from a video screen) calls out rhythms and demonstrates suggested application of sticks to ball.
 She's a blonde Taiko drummer, infusing her energy into the room filled with senior citizens of limited mobility and stability.

 I'll join them at 11:30 am for lunch in the cafeteria.
 Today is beef tips on rice, green beans, a salad, roll, tapioca pudding, and beverage of choice.
-The kitchen serves me a large quantity because I'm the most active resident of Dimensions Living.
+The kitchen serves me a large quantity because I'm the most active resident of Evergreen Meadows Senior Community.
 Most everybody else gets the medium to small quantity.
 The kitchen staff quickly learns who needs extra salad and pudding and who leaves green beans and rice on their plate.